freenas/freenas-docs/userguide/storage.rst

 the :guilabel:`Remote hostname` field as shown in :numref:`Figure %s <zfs_create_repl1_fig>`.
 A hostname can be entered here if local DNS resolves for that hostname.

+:guilabel:`Encryption Cipher` is left at the default *Standard* setting to provide good security. *Fast* is less secure than *Standard* but can provide reasonable transfer rates for devices with limited cryptographic speed.
+For networks where the entire path between source and target computers is trusted, the *Disabled* option can be chosen to send replicated data without encryption.

 Click the :guilabel:`SSH Key Scan` button to retrieve the SSH host keys from *Beta* and fill the :guilabel:`Remote hostkey` field.
 Finally, click :guilabel:`OK` to create the replication task.